xiaoxiao921/ItemLib/README.md

 Once your project is ready you'll want to have a method defined that will return a CustomItem / CustomEquipment object and have an Item Attribute at the top so that the library can load it. \
 Depending on what you want (item or equipment) you'll want to change the ItemType (enum) in the attribute. \
 Leave both `pickupModelPath` and/or `pickupIconPath` empty if you want to have a custom prefab / icon for your item. \
-For having a custom prefab and icon you will need to make an AssetBundle in Unity. \
+For having a custom prefab and icon you will need to make an AssetBundle in Unity, you could also download the unitypackage and use it as an example. \

 A class example for a BepinEx mod is available [here](https://github.com/xiaoxiao921/ItemLib/blob/master/ExampleItemMod/ExampleItemMod.cs)
+An AssetBundle project example is available [here](https://github.com/xiaoxiao921/ItemLib/blob/master/ExampleItemMod/ExampleItemMod.cs)

 #### Custom Item Method Example